Petzys/ret2libc/README.md

 To bypass ASLR, we first create our payload.

 We already discussed the basic idea of the bypass earlier.
 Now we want to go in more detail.
 The idea is to leverage `puts` to return the *runtime* memory address of `gets` from the `.got.plt`.
-It is important to note here that *calling* any of the functions which are present in the `.plt` (e.g. `puts` or `gets`) is not the challenge here.
-The challenge is to find the *runtime* memory address.
+It is important to note here that *calling* any of the functions which are present in the `.plt` (e.g. `puts` or `gets`) is not the challenge here and is easily achieved.
+The challenge is to find the *runtime* memory address which changes at every execution due to ASLR.

-We then use this address to calculate the base address of `libc` which allows us to execute arbitrary gadgets from the `libc`.
+Using the *runtime* memory address of `gets`, we calculate the base address of `libc` which allows us to execute arbitrary gadgets from the `libc`.

 The manpage of `puts` tells us that it is getting a pointer as an argument
 ```